kwang2049/DPR/README.md

 ```

 ## Changes Based on the Original Repo
 This repo is forked from https://github.com/facebookresearch/DPR/commit/02e6454.
-Some changes have been made to make the code runnable (yeah, the official code had some problem back then).
+[Some changes](https://github.com/kwang2049/DPR/commit/4eec69d0f1153262701ba4c1da7a5f8e94aa59e2#diff-dab3e029eca385400ac2bbbdaa653de4a77bfc180cb78772739eb8975f379c35) have been made to make the code runnable (yeah, the official code had some problem back then).

 ---
+**Below is from the original README:**

 Dense Passage Retrieval (`DPR`) - is a set of tools and models for state-of-the-art open-domain Q&A research.
 It is based on the following paper: